 Now for everyone’s favorite costume: the dinner dress!
 All those stunning vintage beaded, lace or embroidered dresses the women wore to dinner make me swoon!
 Thankfully there are plenty of beautiful Downton Abbey inspired gowns for sale online (or locally, too).
-They range from long, floor lengths or shorter 20s flapper dresses.
+They range from long floor lengths to shorter ’20s flapper dresses.
 Both were seen in the final two seasons of Downton Abbey, although the longer dresses were still preferred.

 My look begins with a new Pisarro Nights beaded dress.
-It is the best selling dress on Vintagedancer.com, especially for a Downton Abbey theme event.
-I bought it in silver, but it comes in a full range of other colors, plus and petite sizes, and with long or no sleeves.
-A dress for every body!
+It is the best selling dress on VintageDancer, especially for a Downton Abbey themed event.
+I bought it in silver, but it comes in a full range of other colors, plus/petite sizes, and with long or no sleeves.
+It’s a dress for every body!

 1920s Style Dresses